joravkumar/GCTranscriptionConnector-Google/README.md

 - **Translation Toggle:**
   - The `customConfig.enableTranslation` boolean in the open message controls whether translation is enabled for the session.
   - If disabled or not specified, the server returns the original transcription without translation, using the input language.

 ---

+## Dynamic Transcription Vendor Selection

+The server now supports dynamic selection of the transcription vendor on a per-conversation basis:

+- **Configuration in Genesys Open Message:**
+  - The transcription vendor can be specified in the "open" message via the `customConfig.transcriptionVendor` field:
+    ```json
+    {
+      "transcriptionVendor": "google",  // or "openai"
+      "inputLanguage": "es-es",
+      "enableTranslation": true
+    }
+    ```
+  - This allows different conversations to use different transcription providers based on specific needs.

+- **Default Fallback:**
+  - If not specified, the server falls back to using the `DEFAULT_SPEECH_PROVIDER` environment variable.
+  - This maintains backward compatibility with existing deployments.

+- **Dynamic Module Loading:**
+  - The server uses Python's `importlib` module to dynamically load the appropriate transcription provider at runtime.
+  - The `_load_transcription_provider()` method instantiates the correct module after receiving the "open" message.

+- **Fault Tolerance:**
+  - If the specified provider fails to load, the system gracefully falls back to the Google provider.
+  - This ensures robustness even if configuration errors occur.

+- **Benefits:**
+  - Enables A/B testing between different providers
+  - Allows different language needs to be serviced by different providers
+  - Creates flexibility to use the most appropriate provider for specific scenarios
+  - Eliminates the need for multiple deployments for different provider needs

+---

+## Synthetic Timestamps and Confidence Scores

+### Synthetic Timestamps for OpenAI

+Since OpenAI's Speech-to-Text API doesn't provide word-level timing information, the connector generates synthetic timestamps to ensure compatibility with Genesys AudioHook:

+- **Audio Position Tracking:**
+  - The system tracks the accurate position of audio in the stream, accounting for paused and discarded segments.
+  - This ensures that even synthetic timestamps accurately reflect the true audio timeline.

+- **Utterance-Based Timestamp Generation:**
+  - When speech is detected, the system records the position where the utterance begins.
+  - This position is used as the base timestamp for all words in the utterance.
+  - The utterance duration is calculated based on the number of audio samples processed.

+- **Word-Level Distribution:**
+  - The total utterance duration is evenly distributed across all words in the transcript.
+  - Each word is assigned a precise start and end time relative to the utterance start.
+  - For example, with a 3-second utterance containing 6 words, each word would be allocated 0.5 seconds.

+- **Timeline Adjustment:**
+  - Timestamps are adjusted based on "paused" and "discarded" messages.
+  - This ensures that reported timestamps exclude periods of silence or discarded audio.
+  - The `offset_adjustment` property tracks the number of samples to adjust in the timeline.

+- **Accurate Temporal Alignment:**
+  - The result is synthetic timestamps that closely align with the actual speech.
+  - This provides a realistic visualization in the Genesys Cloud UI.
+  - The timestamps properly account for the complete audio timeline, including gaps and pauses.

+### Confidence Scores for OpenAI

+The connector now provides more accurate word-level confidence scores for OpenAI transcriptions:

+- **Token-Level Logprobs:**
+  - OpenAI's streaming API provides logprobs (log probabilities) for each token.
+  - These represent the model's confidence in each token prediction.

+- **Conversion to Confidence Scores:**
+  - Logprobs are converted to confidence scores using the exponential function.
+  - This transforms log probabilities (negative values) to confidence values between 0 and 1.
+  - The transformation is: `confidence = min(0.99, math.exp(logprob))`

+- **Token-to-Word Mapping:**
+  - The implementation maps token-level confidence to word-level confidence.
+  - For each word, the system finds corresponding tokens and averages their confidence scores.
+  - When there are more tokens than words (common with OpenAI's tokenization), the system distributes tokens across words proportionally.

+- **Fallback Mechanisms:**
+  - If token-to-word mapping isn't possible, the system falls back to using the overall average confidence.
+  - This ensures that every word has a reasonable confidence score even in edge cases.

+- **Realistic Confidence Variation:**
+  - This approach results in words having varying confidence scores.
+  - Words that the model is less certain about (unusual terms, proper nouns, etc.) receive lower confidence scores.
+  - This matches the behavior of Google's word-level confidence scores, providing consistent behavior across providers.

+- **Low Confidence Filtering:**
+  - Extremely low confidence tokens (below a configurable threshold) are logged.
+  - This helps identify potential issues with audio quality or unusual sounds.

+---